 (2) A prosecution for an offence under section 74(1) may be commenced at any time.

-[Section 85 inserted by No. 59 of 2004 s.
+[Section 85 inserted: No. 59 of 2004 s.
 141.]

 86. Liability for the acts of others, bodies corporate etc.

 (1) A person who employs, causes, procures, or knowingly permits, or suffers, or connives or conspires with, another person to contravene any provision of this Act commits an offence and may be dealt with as if the provision had been contravened by him.